AUCSS/raspberry_cluster/README.md

 # raspberry_cluster
 The Raspberry Pi Cluster Computer Organisation

-The Compuers are B+ as far as i know.
+The Compuers are Verson 1.2 B as far as I know.

 Kevin - Get in touch with Wamberto and get 10 Pis form him

 # Software

+* [Software Development](softwaredev.md) - We may need to compile software for the PI's

 ##  Controller Image